Before you visit

 Planning what to see

-- Over seven miles of inspiring galleries are waiting for you.
+- Over seven miles of inspiring galleries are waiting for you at V&A South Kensington.
 Explore using our interactive map, and take a look at our teachers' resources online to help you organise your visit.

 Booking a visit

 In order to book a visit, you must complete a self-guided booking request form.

 - All school visits, including self-guided, must be pre-booked.
 Three weeks' notice is required for visits.
 This is to ensure the safety of all our visitors, and to enable you and your students to have the best possible experience while visiting us.